A Lie algebraic pattern behind logarithmic CFTs: Shift systems and free field algebras

-A graded VOSA-module $M$ is \textbf{CFT-type} if there exists $m\in M_{\Delta,x_1,\dots,x_n}$ for some $\Delta,x_1,\dots,x_n$ such that $M_{\Delta,x_1,\dots,x_n}=\C m$ and $M=U(V)m$.
-Note that a VOSA is always CFT-type because $a=a_{(-1)}\mathbf{1}$.
-If we do not consider $a^1,\dots,a^n$, we will call the grading \textbf{conformal grading}.
-After Section \ref{Section: free field algebra}, we only work with conformally-graded VOSAs and their modules. \footnote{On the other hand, for example in \cite{CNS}, we consider the grading by $(L_0,a^1_{(0)}:=h_{(0)})$ for $h\in\sll_2\subset\hat{\sll_2}$.} \end{definition} If we allow the exponent of $z$ in field expansion to be a rational number, then one can define the \textbf{generalized V(O)SA} in a similar manner (see \cite{DL} for more details).
-Let us introduce the following two operations that create another VOSA module from a given one. \begin{definition} Let $V$ be a VO(S)A and $M$ be a graded $V$-module. \begin{enumerate} \item (\textbf{Contragredient dual}) The \textbf{contragredient dual} $M^\ast$ of $M$ is defined as the restricted dual of $M$, i.e., $M^\ast=\bigoplus_{\Delta,x_1,\dots,x_n}M_{\Delta,x_1,\dots,x_n}^*$ with the following VO(S)A-module structure \cite{FHL}:
+A graded VOSA-module $M$ is a \textit{cyclic} $V$-module, if there exists $m\in M_{\Delta,x_1,\dots,x_n}$ for some $\Delta,x_1,\dots,x_n$ such that $M_{\Delta,x_1,\dots,x_n}=\C m$ and $M=U(V)m$.
+Note that a VOSA is always cyclic because $a=a_{(-1)}\mathbf{1}$.
+If we do not consider $a^1,\dots,a^n$, we will call the grading \textit{conformal grading}.
+After Section \ref{Section: free field algebra}, we only work with conformally-graded VOSAs and their modules.\footnote{On the other hand, for example in \cite{CNS}, we consider the grading by $(L_0,a^1_{(0)}:=h_{(0)})$ for $h\in\sll_2\subset\hat{\sll_2}$.} \end{definition} If we allow the exponent of $z$ in field expansion to be a rational number, then one can define the \textit{generalized V(O)SA} similarly (see \cite{DL} for more details).
+Let us introduce the following two operations that create another VOSA module from a given one. \begin{definition} Let $V$ be a VO(S)A and $M$ be a graded $V$-module. \begin{enumerate} \item (\textit{Contragredient dual}) The \textit{contragredient dual} $M^\ast$ of $M$ is defined as the restricted dual of $M$, i.e., $M^\ast=\bigoplus_{\Delta,x_1,\dots,x_n}M_{\Delta,x_1,\dots,x_n}^*$ with the following VO(S)A-module structure \cite{FHL}:

 where $v\in V$, $m\in M$, $m'\in M^\ast$, and $\langle m',m\rangle=m'(m)$.
 In other words,

 for the conformal decomposition $v=\sum_{\Delta\in\Z}v_\Delta$, $v_\Delta\in V_\Delta$.
 Direct calculation shows that